hyperledger/besu-docs/CONTRIBUTING.md

 Please follow these steps to have your contribution considered by the approvers:

-1. Complete the CLA, as described in [CLA.md].
+1. Ensure all commits have a Sign-off for DCO, as described in [DCO.md].
 2. Follow all instructions in [PULL-REQUEST-TEMPLATE.md](.github/pull_request_template.md).
 4. Follow the [Style Guides](#documentation-style-guide).
 5. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/)